Physical and Virtual Libraries for Peacebuilding

 Media as a Tool in Conflict Transformation

 The media plays a critical role in how parties in conflict view one another, understand their respective situations, and ultimately work to either further the goals of peace or inflame conflict.
-The principals of the Appeal Foundation have a long history of promoting media as a tool for conflict resolution, beginning with the work of the Media Peace Centre in South Africa throughout the 1990's, and continuing to this day in the design and production of online and broadcast content, as well as educational curricula for young people around the globe.
+The principals of the Peace Appeal have a long history of promoting media as a tool for conflict resolution, beginning with the work of the Media Peace Centre in South Africa throughout the 1990's, and continuing to this day in the design and production of online and broadcast content, as well as educational curricula for young people around the globe.

-Working in collaboration with partners in Asia, Africa, Europe and North America, the Appeal has developed educational curricula and broadcast media content for children and adults that promote values of tolerance and respect for diversity, and which encourage dialogue and promote the peaceful resolution of conflicts.
+Working in collaboration with partners in Asia, Africa, Europe and North America, the Peace Appeal has developed educational curricula and broadcast media content for children and adults that promote values of tolerance and respect for diversity, and which encourage dialogue and promote the peaceful resolution of conflicts.

 Balkan Peace Media Projects:

-The Appeal Foundation has authored and co-produced a number of media projects to support reconciliation and tolerance in partnership with local broadcasters and production companies in Croatia, Bosnia, Serbia and Macedonia.
-These include a "Truth and Reconciliation" radio and television series, a soap opera television project for reconstruction and healing, a joint animation project for Balkan children, and support of media coverage exposing the human trafficking networks in the region.
+The Peace Appeal has authored and co-produced a number of media projects to support reconciliation and tolerance in partnership with local broadcasters and production companies in Croatia, Bosnia, Serbia and Macedonia.
+These include a "Truth and Reconciliation" radio and television series, a soap opera television project for reconstruction and healing, a joint animation project for Balkan children and support of media coverage exposing the human trafficking networks in the region.

-In conjunction Young Asia Television and the Academy for Educational Development, the Appeal advised and supported the production of the award-winning television drama series, "Take This Road".
+In conjunction Young Asia Television and the Academy for Educational Development, the Peace Appeal advised and supported the production of the award-winning television drama series, "Take This Road".
 This multi-part series profiled the lives of three families, one Sihalese, one Tamil and one Muslim, living in the war-torn city of Jaffna.

 Productions and joint initiatives by Peace Appeal, Media Peace Centre and partners: